Scouting in Colorado: Camp Laramie Peak

 Camp Laramie Peak, at the base of Black Mountain near Wheatland, Wyoming, offers summer camp and year-round camping.
 It was purchased in 1920 by a group of volunteers wanting a place to take Scouts in the wilderness.
-The rugged terrain, rambling brooks, and mountain backdrop offers Troops a place to experience the traditional camp experience including the merit badge camp program.
-The camp also offers a first year camper program, horseback riding, rock climbing, ziplines, mountain boarding and mountain biking.
+The rugged terrain, rambling brooks, and mountain backdrop offer Troops a place to experience the traditional camp experience including the merit badge camp program.
+The camp also offers a first-year camper program, horseback riding, rock climbing, ziplines, mountain boarding, and mountain biking.

 Hiking is available in the camp and in the nearby Medicine Bow National Forest, including to the top of Laramie Peak.
-The elevation at the Camp is approximately 8000 ft, and has summer temperatures range from the 40s at night to the 90s during the day.
+The elevation at the Camp is approximately 8000 ft, and summer temperatures range from the 40s at night to the 90s during the day.

 Camp Patiya

-Camp Patiya is a 30-acre camping and day use camp about seven miles west of Boulder, Colorado.
-Camp Patiya started by the Camp Fire Girls.
+Camp Patiya is a 30-acre camping and day-use camp about seven miles west of Boulder, Colorado.
+Camp Patiya was started by the Camp Fire Girls.
 The Camp Fire Council purchased the original twenty acres for the camp in 1960 and began holding group and family camps shortly thereafter.
 All the buildings on site were constructed between 1963 and 1981.
 In 1977, an additional ten acres of land was donated, bringing the camp to its present size.
-Camp Fire continued to hold group camping year round and Day Camps in the summers.
+Camp Fire continued to hold group camping year-round and Day Camps in the summers.
 In the 1980s, membership in Camp Fire declined.
-In 1987, it was determined that the goals for operating the camp could best be met by transferring the ownership to Longs Peak Council.
+In 1987, it was determined that the goals for operating the camp could best be met by transferring the ownership to Adventure West Council.

-The camp offers campsites, picnic areas, sheltered cooking sites, two cabins for sleeping indoors, training and meeting areas with both indoor and outdoor settings, plenty of room for games and activity, and flush toilets.